Planimeter: Principle

 The working of the linear planimeter may be explained by measuring the area of a rectangle ABCD (see image).
 Moving with the pointer from A to B the arm EM moves through the yellow parallelogram, with area equal to PQ×EM.
 This area is also equal to the area of the parallelogram A"ABB".
 The measuring wheel measures the distance PQ (perpendicular to EM).
 Moving from C to D the arm EM moves through the green parallelogram, with area equal to the area of the rectangle D"DCC".
 The measuring wheel now moves in the opposite direction, subtracting this reading from the former.
 The movements along BC and DA are the same but opposite, so they cancel each other with no net effect on the reading of the wheel.
 The net result is the measuring of the difference of the yellow and green areas, which is the area of ABCD.

 Mathematical derivation

-The operation of a linear planimeter can be justified by applying Green's theorem onto the components of the vector field N, given by:
+The operation of a linear planimeter can be justified by applying Green's theorem, though the design of the major varieties predates the theorem's proof.
+Apply it to the components of the vector field N, given by:

 where b is the y-coordinate of the elbow E.

 This vector field is perpendicular to the measuring arm EM:

 and has a constant size, equal to the length m of the measuring arm: